frontenddogma/css-optimization-basics/manuscript/operation.md

 Performance is one of the most obvious goals to optimize for.
 The faster, the better, because we know that the [user experience improves the faster everyone gets what they want](https://www.nngroup.com/articles/website-response-times/), and that [with more speed, conversions increase as well](https://blog.kissmetrics.com/speed-is-a-killer/).

 And yet what we can roughly say is that improving rendering performance is not nearly as effective and important as is improving loading performance.
 That is, not omitting optional tags for the reason that the browser would otherwise need to “put them back” is not as helpful for performance as is compressing images.
-These calculations are generally done so quickly that respective issues don’t matter in practice.
+These calculations are generally done so quickly that the respective issues don’t matter in practice.
 (Accordingly, there’s nothing to worry about when [omitting optional tags and unneeded quotes](https://meiert.com/en/blog/optional-html/) around attribute values.)

 The cases we’ll look at now, still in our section on “operational” optimization, will exemplify a bit of this situation.
 Performance is not nearly as clear cut as it’s sometimes presented.